walmartdigital/de-challenge/README.md

 # Data Engineer - Challenge
-This is the Basic Challenger for Data Engineers.
+This is the Basic Challenge for Data Engineers.

 For this Challenge we want you do the next things:
 - A microservice in Java/Scala with Maven.